antidot-framework/template-renderer/README.md

-Antidot Framework Template Renderer
+# Antidot Template Renderer

-This package is a simple interface that allows to implement different template renderer in our applications.
+This package is a simple interface that allows implementing different template renderer engines in our applications.

-### Available Implementations
+## Available Implementations

 * [Phug Template Renderer](https://github.com/antidot-framework/phug-template-renderer)